10 Best CLM Software for Contract Lifecycle Management (2026)

 Best for: Organizations with unique processes that need deep workflow customization

-Agiloft is the most configurable CLM platform available.
+Agiloft is among the most configurable CLM platforms available.
 It provides a no-code environment where administrators can customize workflows, fields, approval logic, dashboards, and virtually every aspect of the system to match an organization's exact contract processes.
-Named a Leader in the 2025 Gartner Magic Quadrant for CLM, Agiloft is built for teams whose workflows do not fit neatly into any other tool's predefined structure.
+Named a Leader in the 2025 Gartner Magic Quadrant for Contract Life Cycle Management (published November 2025), Agiloft is built for teams whose workflows do not fit neatly into any other tool's predefined structure.

 The flexibility is real.
 If your contract approval process involves conditional routing based on contract value, entity type, jurisdiction, and risk score, with different rules for each combination, Agiloft can model that.
 If your procurement contracts follow a completely different workflow than your sales contracts, and both differ from your HR agreements, Agiloft handles all three in the same system with separate, fully customized workflows.